 AYK: Like many people, you’ve suffered material damage, but you’ve also endured a very personal loss – that of Firas Dahwish, a much-loved member of the Agial Gallery family.
 What happened?

-AYK: You have spoken about the great community response to the disaster and how your neighbours helped secure the gallery in your absence.
+AYK: You have spoken about the great community response to the disaster and how your neighbors helped secure the gallery in your absence.

 AYK: Do you think this is a tipping point for Lebanon?
 SB: Honestly, I really do.
 Something needs to change.
 In these times of Brexit, building walls